👀 Solink Secure Summit ’25 open for registration.

 Cloud connectivity

 Cloud-based video security adds functionality to your commercial security camera system.
-When opting for a cloud-hosted camera system for business, a standout advantage lies in the ability to manage the building surveillance system remotely, offering unparalleled flexibility and convenience.
+When opting for a cloud-hosted camera system for business, a standout advantage lies in the ability to manage the building security system remotely, offering unparalleled flexibility and convenience.
 Also, the scalability inherent in a cloud-hosted solution means it can adapt to the evolving needs of your enterprise.

 For example, Solink automatically updates all of the software on our systems.
 In addition, Solink runs automated security camera health checks to tell you if your cameras have gone offline or are blocked in some way.
-These are just two of the functions that make Solink one of the best cloud-based video surveillance systems.
+These are just two of the functions that make Solink one of the best cloud-based video security systems.

 internet-connection-illustration